-Changes in the MSSS 1952-2002 resulting from variation of the PVE (percentage of variance explained) improvement factor passed to the L&B algorithm in the standard CLIPER model were investigated for PVE factors of 1%, 2.5% and 5%.
-These are shown in Figure 4.
+Changes in the MSSS for 1952-2002 resulting from variation of the percentage of variance explained (PVE) improvement factor passed to the L&B algorithm in the standard CLIPER model were investigated for PVE factors of 1%, 2.5%, and 5%.
+These are shown in Fig. 4.
 Once again, the remaining restrictions were left unchanged.
-With the exception of the Niño 3.4 e.
+With the exception of the Niño-3.4 index at leads of 2-4 months where MSSS differences of 20% are seen, the model skill is found to be insensitive to the PVE improvement factor.
+Higher values of the improvement factor were also investigated.
+In general these resulted in a single predictor model since a further predictor could not be found to provide the required leap in PVE.

+e.
 Sensitivity to averaging period

-The final CLIPER sensitivity restriction investigated was the averaging period for the teleconnected ENSO initial condition and trend predictors (predictor categories (C) and (D) in section 2a).
-Figure 5 shows skill plots for each region constructed using models built separately using 1, 3 and 6 month averages of the teleconnected predictors.
+The final CLIPER sensitivity restriction investigated was the averaging period for the teleconnected ENSO initial condition and trend predictors (predictor categories c and d in section 2a).
+Figure 5 shows skill plots for each region constructed using models built separately using 1-, 3-, and 6-month averages of the teleconnected predictors.
 Again other sensitivity factors were left unchanged.
-The results display a similar pattern to Figure 4 with sensitivity limited to Niño 3.4 at leads of 2-3 months where MSSS differences approaching 30% are seen.
-As with Figure 3, the consensus model generally outperforms the models built with an individual averaging period.
+The results display a similar pattern to Fig. 4 with sensitivity limited to Niño-3.4 at leads of 2-3 months where MSSS differences approaching 30% are seen.
+As with Fig. 3, the consensus model generally outperforms the models built with an individual averaging period.